 - Computer Use - The TRIO Study Lounge is open to SSS participants on weekdays from 8am-5pm and is furnished with computer stations and a study area.
 Free printing on recycled paper is also provided in this area.

 - Grant Aid Scholarships - SSS will offer grant aid funds to eligible participants during the fall and spring semesters.
 To be eligible to receive these funds, program participants must be Pell eligible and have an unmet financial need.
-In order to apply, please complete the application on the Forms Page.

 - Courses - Special courses are designed to meet the needs of participants throughout their college career.